cloudevents/spec/subscriptions-api.md

 - **subject** (string) - REQUIRED.
 The name of the NATS subject to publish to.

+#### 3.2.3 Filters

+Filters allow for subscriptions to specify that only a subset of events are to be delivered to the sink based on a set of criteria.
+The `filters` property in a subscription is an array of filter expressions that are logically combined with an implicit "AND" operator.
+This means the filter criteria MUST evaluate to true for every filter expression in the array in order for an event to be delivered to the target sink.

+If any of the filter expressions evaluate to false, the event MUST NOT be sent to the sink.
+If all of the filter expressions evaluare to true, the event MUST be attempted to be delivered.

+Each filter expression includes the specification of a `dialect` that defines the type of filter and the set of additional properties that are allowed within the filter expression.
+If a filter dialect is specified in a subscription that is unsupported by the subscription manager, creation or update of the subscription MUST be rejected with an error.

-#### 3.2.3 Filter Dialects
+##### 3.2.3.1 Filter Dialects

 The filter expression language supported by an event producer is indicated by its dialect.
 This is intended to allow for flexibility, extensibility and to allow for a variety of filter dialects without enumerating them all in this specification or predicting what filtering needs every system will have in the future.
-This specification will specify a single "basic" dialect, which all implementations MUST support.
+This specification defines a `basic` dialect, which all implementations MUST support.

-The dialect for a particular filter is indicated by specifying the "dialect" property at the root of the JSON object.
-The value of this is a string encoded unique identifier for the filter dialect.
-Subscriptions specifying the "filter" property MUST specify a dialect.
+The dialect for a particular filter is indicated by specifying the `dialect` in a `filter` expression.
+The value of this is a URI-reference encoded unique identifier for the filter dialect.
+Subscriptions specifying a `filter` MUST specify a dialect.
 All other properties are dependent on the dialect being used.

-##### 3.2.3.1. "basic" filter dialect
+##### 3.2.3.2. "basic" filter dialect

-The "basic" filter dialect is intended to support the most common filtering use
+The `basic` filter dialect is intended to support the most common filtering use cases:
-cases:

-- "Exact" match where the filter condition and an attribute value match exactly.
+- `exact` match where the filter condition and an attribute value match exactly.
-- "Prefix" match where the filter condition is a prefix of the attribute value.
+- `prefix` match where the filter condition is a prefix of the attribute value.
-- "Suffix" match where the filter condition is a suffix of the attribute value.
+- `suffix` match where the filter condition is a suffix of the attribute value.

 This filter dialect is intentionally constrained to these filter types, since filtering has a potentially significant impact on the baseline performance of